-In short: people matter, and Jesus matters!
+In short: Jesus and people!

 This story has all kinds of implications for how we see God, ourselves, other people, and our place in the world.
-Here, we lift up just four: we are Jesus-centered, grace-anchored, scriptural, and confessional.
+Here, we lift up just four: we are Jesus-centered, other-focused, grace-anchored, scriptural, and confessional.

 Because God is personal, he speaks.
 And he doesn't just send messages.
 No!
 When you love, you always come yourself.
 And in Jesus of Nazareth, God himself came in love to make us a part of his story.
 Through Jesus, our great, good, glorious, and good God frees us to live and love rightly, finding our true and full identity in him and him alone.

 If God himself has 'emptied himself of all but love' (as both the old hymn and Philippians 2 put it), than how can we not give ourselves to the people around us?
 We are finite - we do not have God's infinite resources in ourselves.
 But with the Holy Spirit himself among and in us...actually, we do.
 Therefore we look to live out God's generosity, God's befriending, God's self-giving, and God's inter-relationship in our lives with whomever God has placed there, trusting that God himself will give us what we need.
 Most of all, himself.

 Both our self-identity and love for others is anchored by God's grace: None of us were good enough for God -- but he came and found us anyway.
 So how can any of us justly look at any other person with any kind of pride?

 At the same time, if God loves us -- what hold can shame have over us?

 God's grace frees us to simply be ourselves AND postured for love towards others.
 All others.

 The bible isn't really a rulebook, though God does give instruction for how life works best.
 And it isn't primarily a book of heroes, though there are some amazing (and amazingly bad) people.
 Instead, says Jesus, the bible is about him.
 The bible is a record of God's story.
 And when read and heard rightly, it leads us to Jesus, and leads us into life and love.